 You can close the GMCU Account and Access Facility at any time.
-However, you will have to surrender your cheque book and any access card at the time.
-We may defer closure and withhold sufficient funds to cover payment of outstanding cheques, electronic transactions and fees, if applicable.
+However, you will have to surrender any access card at the time.
+We may defer closure and withhold sufficient funds to cover payment of outstanding electronic transactions and fees, if applicable.